opengeogroep/AERIUS-QGIS-plugins/documentation/00_index.md

 ## Functionality

 The current functionality covers:
-* Opening and editing Calculator results
+* Opening and editing AERIUS Calculator results
+* Extracting GML data from AERIUS PDF files
-* Calculations (+ and -) on IMAER layers
+* Performing calculations (+ and -) on IMAER layers
-* Generating Calculator input from your own emission source layers
+* Generating AERIUS Calculator input from your own emission source layers

 ## Issues